Demographics of the United States: U.S. Census Census Bureau projections

+Self-reported ancestry

+This table displays all self-reported ancestries with over 50,000 members, alone or in combination, according to estimates from the 2022 American Community Survey.
+The total population of the US according to the survey was 333,287,550, and 251,732,240 people reported an ancestry.
+Of these, 175,054,020 reported a single ancestry, and 76,678,224 reported two or more ancestries.
+Hispanic groups are not distinguished between total and partial ancestry:

 Religion

 Religious affiliations

 The table below is based mainly on selected data as reported to the United States Census Bureau.
 It only includes the voluntary self-reported membership of religious bodies with 750,000 or more.
 The definition of a member is determined by each religious body.
 In 2004, the US census bureau reported that about 13% of the population did not identify themselves as a member of any religion.

-In a Pew Research Survey performed in 2012, Americans without a religion (atheists, agnostics, nothing in particular, etc.) approached the numbers of Evangelical Protestant Americans with almost 20% of Americans being nonreligious (compared to just over 26% being Evangelical Protestant).
-If this current growth rate continues, by 2050, around 51% of Americans will not have a religion.
+According to data from Pew Research, Americans are significantly more religious on average than populations in other developed Western nations, with 55% of Americans reporting praying daily, compared to only 25% of Canadians, 18% of Australians, 6% of British people, and 22% of Europeans as a whole.
+The country has a smaller share of unaffiliated or atheist population than most other Western nations.
+However, this population has been growing significantly in recent decades.
 Surveys conducted in 2014 and 2019 by Pew indicated that the percentage of Americans unaffiliated with a religion increased from 16% in 2007 to 23% in 2014 and 26% of the population in 2019.
+A Pew Research Survey performed in 2012 found that the number of Americans without a religion was approaching the number of Evangelical Protestants, and estimated that if the current growth rate in irreligion continued, around 51% of Americans will not have a religion by 2050.

-According to statistical data made by the Pew Research Center in 2021 about 63% of the US population is Christian, 28% is Unaffiliated, 2% is Jewish, 1% follows Buddhism, 1% follows Hinduism, 1% follows Islam and 2% follow traditional religions and others.
-Currently, the United States has the largest Christian population in the world (approximately 230-250 million) and the largest Protestant Christian population (approximately 150-160 million).
+According to statistical data made by the Pew Research Center in 2023 about 62% of the US population is Christian, 29% is Unaffiliated, 2% is Jewish, 1% follows Buddhism, 1% follows Hinduism, 1% follows Islam and 3% follow traditional religions and others.
+Currently, the United States has the largest Christian population in the world (approximately 210 million) and the largest Protestant Christian population (approximately 130 million).
 The country also has the second largest Jewish community in the world (after Israel) and the largest Buddhist and Hindu communities in the West, as well as the largest number of followers of Islam in North America.
-The country has about 64 million non-affiliates (only China and Japan have more).
+The country has about 99 million non-affiliates (only China and Japan have more).